Table of Contents[Hide][Show]

 We currently work with a small number of artists who provide art for our covers.
 You can view our covers here.
 Cover art for Shō No. 4 and No. 5 were by Korean-American artist Harim Choi, with whom we worked to create artwork tailored to each issue.
 Cover art for Shō No. 6 and No. 7 featured artwork by Tanya Rastogi.

-At present, we are focused on working with early-career artists of color whose work is an aesthetic fit for Shō.
+At present, we are focused on working with early-career historically underrepresented artists whose work is an aesthetic fit for Shō Poetry Journal.
 We will consider pieces that reproduce well with printer constraints and our 6″x9″ format.
 We prefer to use artwork that has not appeared online.

 Miscellaneous